siddiquisaad08/Moodify-Flutter/README.md

-# MusicPlayer
+# Moodify

-A new Flutter project.
+A new Flutter project namely Moodify which plays the songs according to the user's emotion
 ## Getting Started

 This project is a starting point for a Flutter application.